Alabama Dog Bite Lawyer

 Collecting all the evidence and completing insurance forms is time-consuming and frustrating for many dog bite victims.
 An experienced dog bite attorney with our law firm can advise you on how to maximize your compensation.

 Trusting our years of experience can help you avoid costly mistakes.
-Bring in your paperwork to our Birmingham law firm office at 201 Vulcan Road, Birmingham, AL, 35209, or call us toll-free at (800) 477-7510 to schedule an appointment.
+Bring in your paperwork to our Alabama law firm office at 201 Vulcan Road, Birmingham, AL, 35209, or call us toll-free at (800) 477-7510 to schedule an appointment.

 Benefit From the No Fee Guarantee®